printdotio/printio-ios-sdk/docs/Photo-Sources/custom_photo_sources.md

 - Dropbox
 - Preselected

-Since version x.y you have an ability to add your own custom photo source api to the list.
+Since version 1.1 you have an ability to add your own custom photo source api to the list.

 ## Default implementation